anagha157/Hand-drawn-Trigonometric-graph-detection-using-CNN-/README.md

 Front End folder consist of the HTML and flask file which was used for the frontend application. model.h5 file is present in the FrontEnd<model<model.h5 and in the collab folder

+Collab folder consist of the dataset and the collab ipynb file